liquiddevelopmentnet/LiquidLicense/README.md

 # NOTE
-this project is in heavy development. errors and bugs can occur!
-*Webinterface coming soon!*
+*The Web part is missing completely.
+Coming soon!*

 ## LiquidLicense
  Addon for Licensing your Plugins for Minecraft